-The terms and conditions of the temporary move must be reasonable or the tenant may become the tenant claims to be paying rent to a friend or family member, the grantee should document that rent was paid and the housing was suitable.
+inspection.
+If the tenant claims to be paying rent to a friend or family member, the subrecipient should document that rent was paid and the housing was suitable.
 The tenant must be provided adequate advance notice to move out of their unit and back when rehabilitation work is complete.
 A good rule of thumb suggested by DLG is that temporary relocation is reasonable for six months or less.
 Anything in excess of one year is considered permanent displacement.